MLIR Plugins

 };

 And then we can run make all again.
 The shared object of the standalone plugin should be available in mlir/build/lib/StandalonePlugin.so.
-This shared object can be used with catalyst-cli and quantum-opt.
+This shared object can be used with both the catalyst and quantum-opt tools.
 From here, you can change the name of the pass, change the name of the shared object, and implement more complex transformations.

-1. Build your own python wheel and ship your plugin.
+5. Build your own Python wheel and ship your plugin

-Now that you have your StandalonePlugin.so, you can ship it in a python wheel.
+Now that you have your StandalonePlugin.so, you can ship it in a Python wheel.
 To allow users to run your pass, we have provided a class called Pass and PassPlugin.
 You can extend these classes and allow the user to import your derived classes and run passes as a decorator.
+We provide the apply_pass_plugin() decorator to allow pass plugins to be loaded and executed.
 For example:

 def qnode():